 What is obsessive-compulsive disorder (OCD)?

-Obsessive-compulsive disorder (OCD) is a psychiatric condition that causes individuals to experience a range of symptoms known as ‘obsessions’ and ‘compulsions’.
-Obsessions refer to irrational and persistent thoughts or urges, and compulsions are characterised by individuals feeling compelled to perform certain mental or physical rituals.
-Some OCD sufferers may only experience one type of symptom, either obsessions or compulsions, whilst others can experience both.
+Obsessive compulsive disorder (OCD) is a serious mental health problem that causes people to have symptoms known as ‘obsessions’ and ‘compulsions’.
+Obsessions are irrational and persistent beliefs that we hold even if we have evidence that contradicts them.
+Compulsions are mental or physical rituals that people feel they need to perform.
+Some people with OCD may only have one type of symptom, either obsessions or compulsions, whereas others can struggle with both.

 What are the signs and symptoms of OCD?

-There are a number of common obsessions and compulsions that people with OCD may typically experience.
+OCD causes you to experience obsessions, compulsions or both.
+There are a number of common obsessions and compulsions that someone with OCD may experience.